Pennon: Variant types

 The streamer, so called in Tudor days but now better known as the pennant or pendant, was a long, tapering flag, which it was directed "shall stand in the top of a ship or in the forecastle, and therein be put no arms, but the man's cognisance or device, and may be of length 20, 30, 40 or 60 yd, and is slit as well as a guidon or standard".
 Among the fittings of the ship that took Beauchamp, Earl of Warwick, to France in the reign of Henry VII was a "great streamer for the ship 40 yd in length [and] 8 yd in breadth".

 Besides the white ensign, ships commissioned in the Royal Navy fly a long streamer from the maintopgallant masthead.
 This, which is called a pennant, is the sign of command, and is first hoisted when a captain commissions his ship.
 The pennant, which was really the old "pennoncell", was of three colours for the whole of its length, and towards the end left separate in two or three tails, and so continued until the end of the Napoleonic Wars.
 Now, however the pennant is a long white streamer with the St George's cross in the inner portion close to the mast.
 Pennants have been carried by men-of-war from the earliest times, prior to 1653 at the yard-arm, but since that date at the maintopgallant masthead.
 There are other navies that also fly pennant in a similar manner (see commissioning pennant).

 The commissioning pennant in ships may end in a point, but they can also be forked, in which case it is also called a banderole.

 Pennants are also associated with American sports teams, such as Major League Baseball and college sports teams.
 In Australian rules football, a pennant is awarded to the winner of major competitions.
 For many years, this was the only prize given.
 As a result, a League Championship is often referred to as a "pennant", as in, "The Giants win the Pennant!"
 And in Australian football, a premiership can also be referred to as a "flag".

-The Dutch Pennon
+The Dutch pennon

-In the Netherlands, an orange pennon is always used on the King's Day and several other national holidays related the House of Orange.
+In the Netherlands, an orange pennon is always used on the King's Day and several other national holidays related to the House of Orange.
 It is flown alongside the standard Dutch flag.
 The Dutch provinces each have a pennon as well.